limegimlet/covid_dataviz/about_data.md

 ## About me

 Most of my professional life has been spent as a technical communicator, or herding others, at enterprise software firms in the search/analytics/business intelligence space.

-Upshot: I've spent a lot of time learning new, often pretty complex, tools quickly, just to explain to techie types the ABCs of searching/accessing/analyzing/distributing data with them.
-Rinse and repeat.
+Upshot: I've spent a lot of time learning new, often pretty complex, tools quickly, just to explain to techie types the ABCs of getting and analyzing data with them.

-After years of this I became more interested in learning how to access & analyze data myself, beyond ABC.
+After years of this I became more interested in learning how to analyze data myself, beyond ABC.
 At the command line with open-source librairies, rather than in a UI on enterprise platforms.

 That's how looking at Covid-19 data and compulsively reading Covid news articles somewhat naturally became my hobby since April 2020.
 It was a good distraction, oddly enough, while confined to a small Parisian apartment for 2.5 months.

-With the arrival of the second wave and accompanying media blitz of stats, alerts, and heatmaps, I realized it was leaving me overwhelmed.
+With the arrival of the second wave and accompanying media blitz of stats, alerts, and heatmaps, it was leaving me overwhelmed.
 And if someone for whom data visualization is a fun weekend activity (sometimes) is overwhelmed, what about everyone else?

 ## Data sources

 The Covid-19 data comes from Santé Publique France and is updated daily at 19h15 Paris time.

 The plots here are updated shortly afterwards, usually by 21h Paris time.